Tangent Lie algebra of derived Artin stacks: Lie algebras and formal stacks over a cdga

 \subsection{Formal stack over a dg-algebra}

-Throughout this section $A$ will denote an object of $\cdga_k$. \begin{df} Let $\dgExt_A$ denote the full sub-category of $\quot{\cdga_A}{A}$ spanned be the trivial square zero extensions $A \oplus M$, where $M$ is a free $A$-dg-module of finite type concentrated in non positive degree.dgext \end{df} \begin{df} A formal stack over $A$ is a functor $\dgExt \to \sSets$ preserving finite products.
-We will denote by $\dStF_A$ the $(\infty,1)$-category of such formal stacks: dstf \end{df}
+Throughout this section $A$ will denote an object of $\cdga_k$. \begin{df} Let $\dgExt_A$ denote the full sub-category of $\quot{\cdga_A}{A}$ spanned be the trivial square zero extensions $A \oplus M$, where $M$ is a free $A$-dg-module of finite type concentrated in non positive degree. \end{df} \begin{df} A formal stack over $A$ is a functor $\dgExt_A \to \sSets$ preserving finite products and loop spaces.
+We will denote by $\dStF_A$ the $(\infty,1)$-category of such formal stacks: